DevMountain/Hosting-Digital-Ocean/README.md

 - Replacing full paths with environment variables is generally a good idea throughout your whole app (both front end and back).
 For create-react-app, however, keep something in mind:
 Your React front end can only access variables that start with `REACT_APP_`.
 The `npm start` command builds them into the app.
 Variables that are accessed outside of React (i.e., in your back end), do not need the `REACT_APP_` prefix.

+###### Optional - Make local copy of production .env

+We can create a local copy of the .env that we will want to use in production.
+This will make it slightly eaiser to set our project up on Digital Ocean (or we can do all this on the server directly through vim / nano)

+- In the .gitignore add .env.prod

+- copy the .env file and name it .env.prod

+- Change the .env.prod file to have any differences that we need on the server (remove localhost, change database, use real keys etc...)

 ###### build folder